 We’re pretty dang lucky living in Australia because we have access to places most people only dream of visiting.
 I know people living in the UK who have dreamed their entire lives of seeing somewhere like the Gold Coast.
 For us, it’s just an overnight bag and a short drive away.

 We’re in that funny time of year where it’s just starting to warm up and we know Christmas is creeping up on us, but we’ve run out of patience waiting for those end of year holidays and desperately need a quick break.
 Enter the perfect weekend getaway.

-The rainy weather didn’t deter Matt and I from having a fantastic weekend, in fact it was the perfect excuse to sleep-in and spend a few hours in bed with a cup of coffee.
+The rainy weather didn’t deter Matt and I from having a fantastic weekend, in fact, it was the perfect excuse to sleep in and spend a few hours in bed with a cup of coffee.
 We wandered down to the beach later in the day and strolled along the water.
 The only people on the beach were clearly locals, easily identifiable by their immaculate tans and fit bodies.
-We sat on the beach with a juice and watched the waves crashing onto the sand while a few very excited dogs ripped up and down the beach, covered in sand and salty water.
+We sat on the beach with a juice and watched the waves crashing onto the sand while a few very excited dogs ripped up and down the beach, covered in sand and salt water.

 I struggle to justify treating myself to a spa treatment as I usually convince myself I’m not worth it but this weekend was different though and I visited the beautiful Q1 Spa for a very relaxing afternoon of pampering.
 A full body salt scrub followed by something I can only describe as the most incredible shower of my life, saturated steam and strong jets of water as well as rainforest shower-heads above.
 We’re talking hot water coming at you from every angle, if you love a strong shower, you’ll LOVE this.